Dr. Sharee Broussard, APR

 Recent awards include: The 2011 Public Relations Council of Alabama’s Philip R. Forrest, Jr. Professional Achievement Award (the highest honor given by the 500-member organization to an individual practitioner); Spring Hill College’s 2009 Student Organization Advisor of the Year, Spring Hill College’s 2016 & 2008 Dawson Service Awards (one of two faculty awards given at graduation); three U.S. President’s Council on Service and Civic Participation Volunteer Service Awards; 2008 Public Relations Council of Alabama Educator of the Year (Mobile and statewide); USM School of Mass Communication & Journalism’s 2007 Top Graduate Student; 2007 Public Relations Council of Alabama-Mobile Chapter’s Practitioner of the Year and 2007 PRCA-Mobile Diamond Award (member of the year honors).
 She was designated a Southern Public Relations Federation Senior Practitioner in 2006.
 For her civic engagement, Dr. Broussard was awarded Junior League of Mobile’s Sustainer of the Year award in 2012.

-In addition to involvement with professional organizations, she is a member of the board of directors for Lifelines Counseling Services in Mobile, Ala. and serves on its governance and marketing committees.
+In addition to involvement with professional organizations, she is a member of the board of directors for Lifelines Counseling Services in Mobile, Ala. and serves as the agency's 2018 president.
 Broussard has been a Junior League member since 1998, has twice served on JL Mobile’s board of directors (VP Communication & VP Membership Development) and held a board position with JL Lafayette, La.
 (Grants Administration Chair).
 She previously served as a board member for Bay Area Food Bank.

 In 2015, she was appointed to the Baldwin County Board of Education's Community Advisory Task Force and its Communication sub-committee [in the news: Fox10, Lagniappe, al.com & al.com2] .
 She was one of three SHC representatives to the 2013 Association of Jesuit Colleges & Universities Seminar on Higher Education Leadership.
 She is also a graduate of Leadership Lafayette, La.
 Class XVI and Junior League of Mobile’s Leadership Academy in 2009 and 2006.

-She and her husband have three young adult/teenage sons, two cats and a dog.
+She and her husband have three young adult sons, two cats and a dog.

 Feature in the 2012-13 President’s Report